soundata/soundata/docs/source/contributing.rst

     pytest tests/ --local

-The `--local` flag skips tests that are built to run only on the remote testing environment.
+The ``--local`` flag skips tests that are built to run only on the remote testing environment.

 To run one specific test file:

 ::

-    pytest tests/test_ikala.py
+    pytest tests/test_urbansed.py

 Finally, there is one local test you should run, which we can't easily run in our testing environment.